MOTHER AND CHILD HEALTH CARE

 Every year since 1978, women are selected by their communities to undergo training.
 The CDWs are trained in preventive health care and social issues.
 There is also a refresher course for those already trained to refresh their skills and also to train them in new skills.
-CDWs go on visits to various villages.
-They also maintain records of their house visits.
-They conduct meetings with other members of the organization and discuss the problems they saw and heard about during their visits and they work together to find a solution and take the needed steps.
+They also maintain records of the home visits they conduct.
+They lead meetings with other members of the organization and discuss the problems they observed during their visits and they work together to find a solution and take the required measures.

 This program is run by the community development workers in the villages following a nutritional and vaccination chart under which children’s weights are recorded regularly.
 In severe underweight cases, the patients are directed to the dispensary where needful action is taken.

-Those mothers who live near the centre bring their children to join various programs like creche and strive, where regular and proper food supply is ensured and this, in turn, helps resolve health problems in most of the cases.
-But in case some severe problems arise, then the patients are directed to the government hospitals.
+Those mothers who live near the center bring their children to join various programs like CRECHE and STRIVE, where regular and proper food supply is ensured and this, in turn, helps resolve health problems in most of the cases.

-We also provide a balanced, nutritious lunch for all the children in our daycare centre, pre-school program, evening studies program as well as for the women in our income generation program.
+We also provide a balanced, nutritious lunch for all the children in our daycare center and preschool program as well as for the women in our income generation program.